Your rights as a victim of crime

 - keep you informed about the progress and outcomes of the case, if you want us to

 - tell you if we change or drop charges against the accused

 - consult you if we are considering changing or dropping charges against the accused if the crime was a serious sex offence or caused you physical or psychological harm

 - give you information about the trial process and your role as a witness

-- if the accused applies for bail, tell the court if you need protection from them.
+- tell the court if you need protection from the accused if the accused applies for bail.
 If bail is granted, we will tell you about the bail conditions attached

 - make sure your home address and phone number are kept confidential, where possible